neophenix/protoc-gen-validation/README.md

 ### Message Options
 * return_on_error: bool - returns when we encounter an error instead of collecting all of them
+* trim_strings: bool - apply strings.Trim(value, " ") to all strings in this message

 ## Errors
 Each Validate function returns a typical error, but underneath that error is a ValidationErrors struct.
 This contains a slice